 - Are there other tools that can be used to aide in the process of making employer and employee relationship determinations?

 - Is it always necessary to make an independent relationship determination specifically regarding Social Security coverage or can another agency determination be used?

 - So how does all of this apply to a real life situation?
 See the example below for a short analysis.

-In order to correctly apply Social Security coverage it is essential that it be known whether an employee and employer relationship exists between the person (worker) performing the services and the person or firm for that the services are being performed.
+To apply Social Security coverage correctly, it is essential that it be known whether an employee and employer relationship exists between the individual (worker) performing the services and the person or firm for which those services are being performed.

 Any worker who, under the usual common law rules applicable in determining the employer and employee relationship, has the status of an employee.
 Thus, making a determination whether a relationship exists requires more development than looking at a paycheck.
-It requires independently looking at each worker and a making a decision based on the facts isolated to that person.
-However, in order to ease the process of making relationship determinations, we created the common law control test.
+It requires looking at each worker individually and making a decision based on the facts related to that person.
+To ease the process of making relationship determinations, we created the common law control test.